KWDB/docs/en/development/connect-kaiwudb/java/connect-jdbc.md

 - The time series engine does not support transactions.
 When `autoCommit` is set to `false`, `INSERT` statements are not allowed.
 - The time series engine does not support savepoints, cursors, or batch update operations.
 - Both relational and time series engines do not support:
-  - User creation or SQLXML objects
+  - Creation or use of SQLXML objects
   - Setting the `Holdability` parameter
   - Stored procedures
   - Executing `EXPORT` and `IMPORT` statements